 The Teen Services Department seeks to foster a love and appreciation of reading, learning and good citizenship through volunteerism for residents in grades 6-12.
 We offer the best in teen literature and non-fiction, practical and diverse programs and volunteer opportunities.

-Our main print and non-print materials include; fiction and non-fiction literature, audio books and Playaways, college guidebooks, and test preparation materials.
+Our main print and non-print materials include; fiction and non-fiction literature, graphic novels, audio books and Playaways, college guidebooks, and test preparation materials.
 Through our online resources we also seek to instill in teens the skills necessary to perform timely and effective research for academic success.

 - Big Screen Reads: Teen Book Discussions